 Master of Music (MM) in Composition

-The Master of Music in Composition at Boston University provides opportunities to study composition and allied topics within the robust environment of a professional music school in a college of fine arts.
+The Master of Music in Composition program at Boston University provides opportunities to study composition and allied topics within the robust environment of a professional music school within a college of fine arts.
 Collaborations with accomplished musicians and artists complement a strong curriculum in music theory, musicology, and performance.
 The Boston University School of Music and the Department of Composition & Theory are embedded in the vital international music scene through the multifaceted Center for New Music.

 General Degree Requirements

 The MM in Composition is granted upon successful completion of a program of study and terminal projects appropriate to the student’s field of specialization.
 Students must complete a minimum of 36 semester credits with grades no lower than B- in graduate-level coursework.
 All degree requirements must be completed within five years of the date of matriculation.
-Students may also be required to take prerequisite courses based on the result of the required proficiency examination.

 Composition Program Outline